Zeberretta/DataModelDoc/README.md

 # DataModelDoc
 Repository for Model Documentation Automation
+Here are the instructions to setup the tool and generate the documentation

 ## RPD setup and data download
 To use this script you will first need to get all data from the repository